4.c) Genetic variability

 The main reason of proposing a complete new theory of evolution is the different approach to the origin and sources of the genetic variability.

-While for the Darwinian Theory of evolution, the genetic variability is due to random mutations, for the General Theory of the Conditional Evolution of Life it is not possible this character of the genetic variations, bearing in mind the complexity of the living beings and their quick evolution time line.
+While for the Darwinian Theory of evolution, the genetic variability is due to random mutations, for the Conditional Evolution it is not possible this character of the genetic variations, bearing in mind the complexity of the living beings and their quick evolution time line.

 These ideas about complexity in evolutionary biology are explained in the objectives of the evolution section.